1280p/1280p/README.md

-i'm primarily an illustrator and html coder but i am also planning on learning javascript and python (one day) found out about github pages, i'm migrating my work from neocities onto here haha
+i'm primarily an illustrator and html coder but i am also planning on learning javascript and python (one day) <br>
+found out about github pages, i'm migrating my work from neocities onto here haha

 - 🚣‍♀️ she/her